punch-mission/regularizepsf/_sources/plots.md

 width: 754px
 align: center
 ---
 Plot showing a number of estimated PSFs across the image plane.
-By default, only every other row and column of patches is shown, so that each displayed patch is more easilty visible in a reasonable image size.
+By default, only every other row and column of patches is shown, so that each displayed patch is more easily visible in a reasonable image size.
 The displayed position of each patch corresponds to the location of that patch in the image plane.
 ```

 ## Extracted and Corrected PSFs